ameyers99/MECC_tcrQTL/README.md

 - TCR features were quantified as above, and binarised into presence/absence traits before analysis
 - Marginal association analyses used Firth-type penalised logistic regression, adjusted for covariates: `./code/tcrQTL/ImmunoXcan_logit_sumstats.R`
 - Heritability was estimated using GREML and transformed to the underlying liability scale using the observed feature prevalence.
 We used a modified multi-allelic GRM for HLA loci: `./code/tcrQTL/GRM_multiallelic.R`
+- Multivariate omnibus likelihood ratio tests excluded the most common allele/residue at each locus as reference

 **Features:**
 - CDR3 amino acid sequences: `./data/tcr_phenotype/cdr3_seq.txt.gz`